 The ISP's should be developed using SMART objectives.
 Smart objectives are as follows; Specific, Measurable, Attainable, Realistic, and Time Specific.
 A comprehensive ISP must be signed by both the client and case manager within 15-30 days of beginning the initial services based on the client's level of acuity.
-Additional information regarding the ISP can be found on pages 16-21 and in Appendix D.
+Additional information regarding the ISP can be found in Appendix D, page 39.